 This means you might experience a slightly low heart rate while using propranolol.
 If you take too large a dose of propranolol, it can lead to a condition known as bradycardia, in which your heart rate drops below 60 beats per minute.

-If your heart rate is lower than 50 beats per minute (while awake) after using propranolol and you are not a trained athlete, you should contact your doctor immediately.
+If your heart rate is lower than 50 beats per minute (while awake) after using propranolol and you are not a trained athlete, you should contact your healthcare provider immediately.
 A heart rate below this level can lead to fatigue or fainting and typically requires treatment.

 Bradycardia from propranolol is usually treated by adjusting your dosage of the medication or preventing interactions with other drugs that can affect your heart rate.
 The propensity for propranolol interactions is generally low, but it’s important to be mindful.